nswood/FlatSamples/README.md

 # Updates
 The code has been restructured from Jeff Krupa's initial version to accommodate torch-distributed data parallel multi-GPU training.

 To train models (primarily transformers), you will run 'train_model_DDP.py'.
-This file takes the following arguments:
+This script takes many possible arguments listed at the bottom of this page.

+## Example code
+Here are several examples of situations using the 'train_model_DDP.py' script:
+We utilize torchrun as we have built this script to run with torch-distributed data parallel multi-GPU training.
+The only input parameter for torch DDP is 'nproc_per_node'.
+This value should be set to the number of available GPUs.

+### Training
+'''python
+torchrun --nproc_per_node=4 train_model_DDP.py --loss categorical --model transformer --nepochs 100 --ipath [INSERT YOUR TRAINING PATH] --vpath [INSERT YOUR VALIDATION PATH] --opath transformer_four_types --nparts 100 --nclasses 4 --batchsize 2000 --embedding_size 32 --hidden_size 32 --num_attention_heads 4 --intermediate_size 32 --num_hidden_layers 4 --feature_size 13 --nclasses 4 --num_encoders 2 --n_out_nodes 20 --plot_text "Transformer; No_SV_No_Pre" --num_max_files 200 --lr 2e-3 --mname "No_SV_No_Pre"
+'''

+### Continuing Training from Specified Epoch
+We utilize the flatg '--continue_training' to designate we are loading a model and continuing training.
+If '--continue_training' is specified you must specify '--mpath', the path to your model.
+'''python
+torchrun --nproc_per_node=4 train_model_DDP.py --loss categorical --model transformer --nepochs 200 --ipath [INSERT YOUR TRAINING PATH] --vpath [INSERT YOUR VALIDATION PATH] --opath transformer_four_types --nparts 100 --nclasses 4 --batchsize 2000 --embedding_size 32 --hidden_size 32 --num_attention_heads 4 --intermediate_size 32 --num_hidden_layers 4 --feature_size 13 --nclasses 4 --num_encoders 2 --n_out_nodes 20 --plot_text "Transformer; No_SV_No_Pre" --num_max_files 200 --lr 2e-3 --mname "No_SV_No_Pre" --continue_training --mpath [INSERT PATH TO YOUR MODEL]
+'''

+### Training with Secondary Vertices
+We utilize the flatg '--sv' to designate we using secondary vertices.
+If '--sv' is specified you must specify '--feature_sv_size', the number of data features per sv.
+'''python
+torchrun --nproc_per_node=4 train_model_DDP.py --loss categorical --model transformer --nepochs 200 --ipath [INSERT YOUR TRAINING PATH] --vpath [INSERT YOUR VALIDATION PATH] --opath transformer_four_types --nparts 100 --nclasses 4 --batchsize 2000 --embedding_size 32 --hidden_size 32 --num_attention_heads 4 --intermediate_size 32 --num_hidden_layers 4 --feature_size 13 --nclasses 4 --num_encoders 2 --n_out_nodes 20 --plot_text "Transformer; No_SV_No_Pre" --num_max_files 200 --lr 2e-3 --mname "No_SV_No_Pre" --sv --feature_sv_size 16
+'''

 ## Arguments
 ### Paths
 - `--ipath` (string): Specify the input path.
 - `--vpath` (string): Specify the validation path.
-- `--opath` (string): Specify the output path.
+- `--opath` (string): Specify the output directory path.
+Will create a directory if there is not already one
-- `--mpath` (string): Specify the model path.
+- `--mpath` (string): Specify the model path if you are continuing training from a prior model.
-- `--prepath` (string): Specify the pre-trained model path.
+- `--prepath` (string): Specify the pre-trained model path if you have a pre-trained model to load initially.

 ### Data
 - `--mini_dataset` (boolean flag): Use a mini dataset.